 What to Do If You’re Caught in Your Car During a Tornado

-Tornadoes are the most violent storms anywhere, and about 1,200 touch ground in the United States every year, according to the National Weather Service (NWS).
+Tornadoes are the most violent storms anywhere, and about 1,200 touch ground in the United States every year, according to the (NWS).

-They’re as unpredictable as they are violent.
-Twisters most often occur in the early spring on the Gulf Coast, in May and June on the southern plains and in June and July in the upper Midwest.
+They’re as unpredictable as they are violent, most often occuring in the early spring on the Gulf Coast, in May and June on the southern plains, and in June and July in the upper Midwest.
 But, tornadoes can occur any time of year and have been recorded in every state, says the NWS.

 If a twister forms when you’re traveling through an unfamiliar region, or even while driving near home, you don’t have much time to make smart decisions that can help save your life.
 The NWS and Red Cross recommend these actions if a tornado catches you while you’re on the go: